hchan/tachyonsJourney/README.md

 This process is called nuclear fusion ... the energy used to create a star

 # Chapter 3 - The birth of the Incredible Hulk ...
 I mean Gamma Ray
 Their wedding was awesome.
-In fact millions and billions of Hydrogen particles were getting married at the center of this star.
-The fireworks are fantastic, but what was more exciting was that Tachyon had now met a new friend: Garry the Gamma Ray.
+In fact billions and trillions of Hydrogen particles were getting married at the center of this star.
+The fireworks were fantastic, but what was more exciting was that Tachyon had now met a new friend: Garry the Gamma Ray.
 Garry was just another kid, with the exception that he had A LOT of energy and was born in this solar nuclear fusion process.
-Garry wanted to explore the universe and the first thing he wanted to do was to leave home, then center of the star.
+Garry wanted to explore the universe and the first thing he wanted to do was to leave home, his birthplace, the center of the star.
 Even with all the energy Garry had, this was not an easy task.
-The journey is going to be perilous.
+The journey was going to take a lot of dedication and persistence.
-Mission: Help Garry escape home and into the vacuum of the Universe
+*Mission*: Help Garry escape home and into the vacuum of the Universe
-Game: Help Garry jump from platform to platform (upwards).
+*Game*: Help Garry jump from platform to platform (upwards).
 There is a small window in each platform and each platform moves.
-Jump though each windows to progress to the next platoform.
+Jump though each windows to progress to the next platform.

 # Chapter 4 - The Escape into the Vacuum of the Universe
 Time: 250 million years after the Big Bang